louisstow/doc.sproute.io/reddit.md

 This is just a basic HTML form.
 The magic happens in `/api/login` which is an internal endpoint to create a session for a [user](/docs/users) and give them [access](/docs/permissions) to parts of your application.
 The query option `goto` will redirect the user to a URL, in this case index.

-You may do the same for register but change the action endpoint from `/api/login` to `/api/register`.
+Do the same for register but change the action endpoint from `/api/login` to `/api/register`.

 ## Routes
 One thing you might have noticed by now is that this page is not yet accessible from the browser.
 This is because we need to define a Route to match a URL to a Page.